interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 ## Conclusion

-Looking at all of this, we are left a question.
-Why does the crowdfunder so well?
+Looking at all of this, we are left with a question.
+Why does the crowdfunder do so well?
 The answer is in the name.
 It uses its token and cash reserves to create steady activity in the markets (and keep itself alive financially), while changing the weekly user-fees in relation to the percentage-price-change.
 If a price goes up or down by at least 100%, we set the user-fee to 3 tokens a week.
 This means that our user-base will have to buy 3 tokens to keep using the product for the next